Chapter 1 : Passports Required

 “…and I heard that just last Christmas Mum went berserk, trying to attack the whole family with a wire whisk.
 I’m hoping it’s just stress, but you never really know.
 And –”

 “All right!”
 St. Matthew finally bellowed, tugging on his beard.
 “Fine!
 I get it!
 Your family is royally messed up!
 If I approve your passport to be a…” Fred pointed purposefully to the paper and St. Matthew squinted grudgingly at the script.
-“An Occasional Spiritual Advisor and give you permission to occasionally travel between the spiritual and physical plains, will you please shut up and leave my office?”
+“An Occasional Spiritual Advisor and give you permission to occasionally travel between the spiritual and physical planes, will you please shut up and leave my office?”

 “Why, of course!”
 Fred answered sweetly.
 “I would never want to cause anyone stress.”